worldbank/wb-reproducible-research-repository/resources/reproducibility_report_template/README.md

 - Some outputs are generated by code that is not included in the reproducibility package.
 - Some outputs are not generated by code (created manually in Excel, ArcGIS, etc) but instructions for producing these outputs are included in the README file.

-##### **Reproducibility Verification** (choose one):
-- Reviewers had access to the same materials in the public reproducibility package.
-The reviewers did not verify if publicly available data matches the data in the reproducibility package.
-- Reviewers had access to the same materials in the public reproducibility package.
-The reviewers verified that publicly available data matches the data in the reproducibility package.
-- Reviewers used data provided directly by the authors to conduct the reproducibility verification, and this is not included in the public reproducibility package.
-The reviewers did not verify if publicly available data matches the data provided by the authors.
-- Reviewers used data provided directly by the authors to conduct the reproducibility verification, and this is not included in the public reproducibility package.
-The reviewers verified that publicly available data matches the data provided by the authors.
-- Reviewers used data provided directly by the authors to conduct the reproducibility verification, and this is not included in the public reproducibility package.
-The reviewers also attempted to verify whether the publicly available version of the data matched the one used in the original analysis, but found that the public version had since been updated and differs from the version used by the authors.
-- Reviewers verified all data access information by requesting data and conducting reproducibility verification from requested data.
-- Reviewers verified the package via virtual verification and did not have access to the data.

 ##### **Dependencies Environment** (choose one):
 - The reviewers created a new environment using the latest versions of dependencies available at the moment of the review.
 - The reviewers created a new environment for dependencies using specific versions defined by the authors in the README file.